l-aldarondo/Mapping_Earthquakes/README.md

 ### Purpose

 The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.

-created your earthquake map with two different maps and the earthquake overlay.
-Now, Basil and Sadhana would like to see the earthquake data in relation to the tectonic plates’ location on the earth, and they would like to see all the earthquakes with a magnitude greater than 4.5 on the map, and they would like to see the data on a third map.
+We created our earthquake map with two different maps and the earthquake overlay.
+Then we added the earthquake data in relation to the tectonic plates’ location on the earth, the earthquakes with a magnitude greater than 4.5, and we added the data on a third map.

 ## Methodology

--Your approach will be to use the JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
-You'll use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.
+- Used JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.

-Now that you have an overview of the project plan, let's set up a Mapbox account and get the API token you'll need to create geographical maps.
+- Used Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.

 ## Resources